Many people are fearful when using social media networks like LinkedIn for business, concerned that they may make a mistake or do something wrong.

-Has your fear of making mistakes prevented you from taking full advantage of all that the #1 business social network has to offer?
+Has your fear of making mistakes on LinkedIn prevented you from taking full advantage of all that this business social network has to offer?

-In this article you will discover the important Do’s and Don’ts of LinkedIn etiquette and the mistakes you absolutely want to avoid making.
+In this article, you will discover very important Do’s and Don’ts of LinkedIn etiquette and the mistakes you absolutely must avoid making.

 LinkedIn Etiquette: The Official Infographic

 Scroll down below for the complete article

 The first and most important tip I can share with you is to personalize each and every connection request that you send out.
 People are far more likely to accept your request if you either remind them of how they know you or explain why they should connect with you.
 This is especially important when connecting with people you have never met as many people on LinkedIn don’t appreciate connection requests from strangers without a personal message.

 You may not be aware of this, but if one too many people respond to your invitation by clicking I Don’t Know This Person, you will end up having your account restricted by LinkedIn.
 This will result in you being required to know the email address of each person you send any future LinkedIn invitations to, greatly reducing your ability to connect with prospects and expand your network.

 If you follow just this one tip, you will greatly increase your success on LinkedIn, simply because most people are not doing it and you will stand out.
 I receive hundreds of connection requests every month and only one to two percent of them are personalized in any way.
 In fact, personalized invites are so rare that when I see one, I almost always accept it.

 Beware of sending invites using apps on mobile devices as they tend to make it easy to send connection requests before you have had the opportunity to personalize them.